Sunny Delight® Boxleaf Euonymus

 Euonymus japonicus var. microphyllus 'Moncliff'Item #3512 USDA Hardiness Zone: 6 - 9

-Handsome, compact shrub adds a formal appearance and striking color to shrub borders.
+This handsome, compact shrub adds a formal appearance and striking color to shrub borders.
 Dark green leaves are narrowly edged in yellow.
-Plant in front of larger shrubs for dramatic contrast.
+Plant in front of larger, green-leaved shrubs for dramatic contrast.
 Brightens perennial beds and pathways.
-Perfect as a low hedge needing minimal trimming.
+Perfect as a minimal care, low hedge.
 Evergreen.

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growth to 2 ft. tall and wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches only 2 ft. tall and wide.

 - History & LoreHistory:While some species of Euonymus were well known natives in Europe, these colorful species descended from E. Japonica, first identified by Von Siebold in Japan.
 There plants were known as Iso Curoggi or black shore-tree.
 Early examples became first class breeding plants in England where the cold hardy evergreen was much in demand for its unique foliage hues.
 The foliage of this form suggests the subspecies microphyllas were largely a part of its ancestry.
 This example was developed and introduced by Monrovia Nursery Co. in 2001.Lore:Euonymous earned the common name "spindle tree" for its unique stems and branching patterns which combined with flexibility became vital for spindle making in European cottage textile industries.